Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-faq.md

 ### Is there a maximum amount I can stake?

-A: No, you can stake at your discretion, unlimited.
+No, you can stake at your discretion, unlimited.

 ### What is the unbonding period for aMATICb?